 - Key terms, outlines, and objectives at the beginning of each chapter prepare readers for the information they're expected to learn from the chapter.

 - Content reviews and questions at the end of each chapter summarize key concepts and help you assess your understanding.

 - Suggested activities in each chapter help readers to bridge the gap between the classroom and the clinic by exploring realistic situations.

 - UNIQUE!
-Learning resources on the Evolve companion website include video clips, case studies, and review questions, reinforcing your understanding and demonstrating how concepts apply to actual practice.
+Learning resources on the Evolve companion website include video clips and review questions, reinforcing your understanding and demonstrating how concepts apply to actual practice.

 - NEW!
 Every Moment Counts content is added to The Occupational Therapy Process chapter, promoting pediatric mental health.